Emmy-nominated series

 #ReclaimOurHistory #VoteOurFuture

-What an incredible four days we had coming together around the installation of a new kind of monument, DENDROFEMONOLOGY: A Feminist History Tree Ring.
+What an incredible four days we had coming together around the installation of a new kind of monument, DENDROFEMONOLOGY: A Feminist History Tree Ring by our founder of Let it Ripple, artist Tiffany Shlain.
 Having the sculpture stand between the Washington Monument and the Lincoln Memorial on the National Mall in DC felt like a much needed feminist intervention.
 In a world that has felt dark and polarized, this art installation and activation was about light, coalition building, and an intersectionality that includes all of us.

-We chose to do the activation Nov 1-4 because it came right before the 2023 November election in 38 states, in which there were 93,000 races on the ballots, all of which could impact women’s rights, trans rights, and reproductive rights.
+We chose to do the activation Nov 1-4 because it came right before the 2023 November election in 38 states, in which there were 93,000 races on the ballots, all of which could impact women’s rights, reproductive rights and trans rights.

 The powerful four days included inspiring speakers at the sculpture unveiling, an Equal Rights Amendment (ERA) Convening with 50+ organizations with eyes on getting the ERA finally published, incredible partners (all listed below) voter registration by the students of Voters of Tomorrow, art activations by Michele Pred, Whitney Bradshaw, and Autumn Breon, a curated a feminist book list by author Rozella Kennedy, Feminist DC tours by A Tour of Her Own to the National Women’s History Museum’s We Who Believe in Freedom: Black Feminist DC exhibition at the MLK Library, film screenings, a healing Shabbat that Vice President Kamala Harris wrote a special letter for, and participatory elements for people in DC and online that will become part of a new film.